 Using a Terrarium to Start Tuberous Begonias

-Terrariums are a popular trend in home décor, but did you know you can also use them to get a jump start on your garden?
+Terrariums are the latest trend in home décor, but did you know that you can use them to get a jump start on your garden?
 Terrariums can act as a countertop greenhouse for growing tuberous begonias.
 Spring is right around the corner, and this easy project is one you’ll be able to enjoy all summer long!

 STEP 1: PLANTING MATERIALS